canstar

 If you are struggling with credit card debt, it’s important to contact your credit card provider and see if you can come to a financial hardship repayment arrangement.

 You can also contact a free financial counsellor for help.
 You can speak to a financial counsellor by calling the National Debt Helpline on 1800 007 007.
-It notes that once you give a hardship notice, your credit provider must stop further enforcement or legal action until it responds (unless it has a court judgement).
+Once you give a hardship notice, your credit provider must stop further enforcement or legal action until you receive a response (unless it has a court judgement).

 How to deal with debt collectors

 If you default on your credit card repayments, you may be contacted by a debt collector.
-In this instance, it’s important to understand your rights.
+If this happens, it’s important to understand your rights.

 Tips to stay ahead of your credit card debt